roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/Network configurations for deploying an application from an image.md

 The user interfaces for deploying an application from an image in a Container Service for Swarm cluster and in an ACK cluster are quite different.

 -   For more information about how to deploy an application from an image in a Container Service for Swarm cluster, see [Create an application](/intl.en-US/User Guide/Applications/Create an application.md).
--   For more information about how to deploy an application from an image in an ACK cluster, see [Use a Deployment to create a stateless application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+-   For more information about how to deploy an application from an image in an ACK cluster, see [Create a stateless application by using a Deployment](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

 Network configurations